 There are many lodges that surround the border of Tarangire but we have always believed that staying in the park itself is the right choice.
 Swala and Oliver's Camp are the top end choices in the park, with Oliver's offering very good value for money considering the quality of accommodation on offer.
 Tarangire Treetops

-We try and make our website as comprehensive as possible, but if you would like some more background information on Tarangire, or Tanzania in general, have a read through the Cadogan Guide to Tanzania and Zanzibar
+While we try and make our website as comprehensive as possible, if you would like some more background information, have a read through the Cadogan Guide to Tanzania and Zanzibar - Tarangire Chapter